PostgreSQL

 To change the ownership of a DB object, we use the

-SQL commandThe special
+ALTERSQL commandThe special

-allows to specify a password for the userBy default, psql tries to connect to a DB with the same name as the username trying to log in
+PUBLICrole assigns privileges to ALL system users\password <USERNAME>allows to specify a password for the userBy default, psql tries to connect to a DB with the same name as the username trying to log in

 The postgres user cannot be removed from the system